If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 If you’re Catholic and want a Catholic wedding, you’re required to provide your Baptism certificate and Certificate of Dismission to the church you wish to get married in.

-Symbolic ceremonies, often referred to as “commitment ceremonies”, really capture the heart of an elopement, and what we recommend to couples who are eloping abroad in Germany.
+Symbolic ceremonies, often referred to as “commitment ceremonies”, really capture the heart of an elopement, and what I recommend to couples who are eloping abroad in Germany.
 When you craft your elopement day around having a symbolic ceremony, it gives so much more space to be creative and do your day exactly how you want to.
 For example, in Germany, a civil wedding must take place at the Rathaus (city hall), but if you opt for a commitment ceremony, you can get married on a mountain top, or in a forest.
 The choice is yours!

 During your symbolic elopement ceremony, you may choose to: